- Briefing Room

-In the case of uprooted trees, stump grinding or stump removal could be eligible for reimbursement if the root ball is within the eligible debris clearing limits described in III.1.(f).
+In the case of uprooted trees, stump grinding or stump removal could be eligible for reimbursement if the root ball is within the eligible debris clearing limits.

 FHWA expects that the cheaper option between stump removal and stump grinding be utilized.

-If two agencies (say DOT and a City) perform ER work on the same segment of State Highway, can they both submit for reimbursement? (for example: The City performs emergency clearing operations at 2:00 am to clear a path to the Hospital or EOC and then the Department comes through after daylight to clear more debris and conduct 1st pass.)
+If two agencies (say FDOT and a City) perform ER work on the same segment of a State Highway, can they both submit for reimbursement? (for example: The City performs emergency clearing operations at 2:00 am to clear a path to the Hospital or EOC and then the FDOT comes through after daylight to clear more debris and conduct 1st pass.)

 FHWA is less concerned with the agency performing the work than with the timeliness of the first push work being done.
 A scenario in which this “double push” would be acceptable is as follows: